bahanonu/ciatah/docs/docs/dependencies.md

 #### Parallel Computing Toolbox (PCT)

-By default both `calciumImagingAnalysis` and PCT auto-start a parallel pool for functions that use parallelization (e.g. or calls to `parfor`).
+By default both `{{ site.name }}` and PCT auto-start a parallel pool for functions that use parallelization (e.g. or calls to `parfor`).
 For some users this may not be desired, in that case go to MATLAB preferences and uncheck the below.

 ![image](https://user-images.githubusercontent.com/5241605/67807212-99bb6180-fa51-11e9-81e1-9ab0fac8847a.png)